paragonsean/404StarLink/v1/java-client/docs/ProjectsApi.md

     Oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ProjectsApi apiInstance = new ProjectsApi(defaultClient);
-    String resource = "resource_example"; // String | REQUIRED: The resource for which the policy is being specified.
-See [Resource names](https://cloud.google.com/apis/design/resource_names) for the appropriate value for this field.
+    String name = "name_example"; // String | The project on which to execute the request.
+Data associcated with the project's workspace stored under the The format is: projects/PROJECT_ID_OR_NUMBER.
+Open source API but used as a request path prefix to distinguish different virtual Prometheus instances of Google Prometheus Engine.
+    String location = "location_example"; // String | Location of the resource information.
+Has to be \"global\" now.
     String $xgafv = "1"; // String | V1 error format.
     String accessToken = "accessToken_example"; // String | OAuth access token.
     String alt = "json"; // String | Data format for response.